DHBern/HistFalk-OralHistoryArchive/doc/Documentation.md

     * Solved for now by using corona memory as Root:

         https://www.corona-memory.ch/api/items?per_page=999999&item_set_id=3527
-* If an Omeka object is published and then unpublished the published parameter in the entry file in the _posts directory has to be set manually to false.
+* If an Omeka object is published and then unpublished (or vice versa) the backend file must be run to activate the changes.
-* If an Omeka object is published its button is produced (because the info is fetched via ) but the Entry is online produced the next day.
-Could either disable button, make cronjob more often or create a comming soon page.

 ## TO DOs
--[ ] map showing origins of the different archive entries
+-[ ] map showing origins of the different archive entries -[ ] cronjob needs to run more often